-Using the right drawing paper, pencils and pens is important.
+Using the right drawing paper and pencils is important.
 If you plan on using regular copy paper and just any pencil, think again.
 Your skills and learning will be handicapped by using materials that are meant for other purposes.

-Small drawing tablet Purchase a small 8 1/2" x 5 1/2" spiral bound sketch book of at least 100 sheets of quality, medium weight, fine grain paper for your sketch journal.
+Drawing tablet Purchase a 9" x 12" spiral bound sketch book of at least 100 sheets of quality, medium weight, fine grain paper.
+Perforated pages are preferable.

 Sharpeners Pencil sharpeners are not expensive and very necessary--but a better quality one will be less likely to break your pencil lead.
 Get one that accommodates both sizes of drawing pencils.

 Erasers Pink, white and gum erasers are good for erasing pencil drawings.
-Kneaded erasers are better for charcoal, pastels and conte crayon.
-Do not use a regular pencil erasing for your drawings.
+Kneaded erasers are good, too and can be molded to erase very small areas.
+Do not use a regular pencil eraser for your drawings.
 This kind of eraser, or any eraser that has an abrasive content of fine grit will scuff your drawing paper and make it difficult to produce good shading and drawing results.

-All of these quality materials are available at your local arts and crafts, or art supply store and there are many good websites where these materials can easily be purchased online.
+All of these drawing materials are available at art supply stores and there are many good websites where these materials can easily be purchased online.
 Remember, don't skimp--use good art materials and your hard work will be rewarded AND, because these art lessons are free, you will be able to afford good quality drawing materials!

 About Appropriating Time To Do the Exercises and Lessons

 It is important to make time to do the Learn Basic Drawing Lessons.
-Like any other discipline, you need time to follow the instructions carefully, slowly and accurately.
-Especially at the beginning, when you are learning a skill, you need to carefully follow the step-by-step procedures.
-It is my experience as an art instructor for over thirty years, that students who want successful results but are not willing or able to expend the time and effort, fail at learning the required drawing and visualization skill and become quickly discouraged
+Like any other discipline, you need time to follow the instructions carefully and slowly, especially at the beginning, when you are learning a skill.

 As with almost any learning process, it takes time!
 Plan on setting aside at least one to two hours for each exercise and at least three or four hours for each lesson.